RediSearch/RediSearch/docs/docs/administration/extensions.md

 * Loading

-    Loading an extension is done by appending `EXTLOAD {path/to/ext.so}` after the `loadmodule` configuration directive when loading RediSearch.
+    Loading an extension is done by appending `EXTLOAD {path/to/ext.so}` after the `loadmodule` configuration directive when loading the Search and Query module.
 For example:

     ```sh
     $ redis-server --loadmodule ./redisearch.so EXTLOAD ./ext/my_extension.so
     ```

-    This causes RediSearch to automatically load the extension and register its expanders and scorers.
+    This causes the Search and Query module to automatically load the extension and register its expanders and scorers.

 ## Initializing an extension